slang-legacy/evenLESS/README.md

 line-to-line conversion (so all lines match up between the source and original) indentation-based syntax works with existing LESS syntax highlighting

 *Note: I realize that the curly brackets at the end of blocks should be on their own lines.
-However they are added to the end of the last line in the block to insure that line numbers are not changed between the source and the original.*
+However they are added to the end of the last line in the block to insure that line numbers are not changed between the source and the original.
+If you want the output to be more readable then you can pass it through a LESS formatter*